-We also monitor government policy and actions to combat climate change and advocate for changes to public policy frameworks consistent with the 1.5°C ambition of the Paris Agreement.
+We monitor government policy and actions to combat climate change and take proactive action to minimise the impact on our business.

+We also advocate for changes to public policy frameworks consistent with the 1.5°C pathway of the Paris Agreement.